cosmosgame/save-the-world/content/growing-up/spiral-dynamics/_index.md

   </tr>
 </table>

 [Spiral Dynamics](https://en.wikipedia.org/wiki/Spiral_Dynamics) is based on the research of the psychologist [Clare Graves](https://en.wikipedia.org/wiki/Clare_W._Graves) who was a contemporary of [Abraham Maslov](https://en.wikipedia.org/wiki/Abraham_Maslow).
 Both of whom were exploring all the stages of human development from the highest and lowest.
 Clare Graves's health started to fail before he could fully develop his theory but his work was carried on by his younger colleagues [Don Beck](https://en.wikipedia.org/wiki/Don_Edward_Beck) and Chris Cowan.
 They took Grave's original theory and made it more accessible by adding things like color mnemonics.
 Ken Wilber took the theory and added it to his Integral Theory.
 He later on modified it to reflect his focus on individual, spiritual growth which is a different focus.
-I don't cover his variations on the theory because my focus is more on the group than the indvidual.
+I don't cover his variations because my focus is more on the group than the indvidual.
 That was Don Beck's focus as well.
 He made many trips to South Africa to try and put Spiral Dynamics to practical use during the transition from Apartheid.
 Later on he tried the same thing with Israel and Palestine.
 He saw how this theory could transform the world.
 It is that focus that I am most interested in here.

 Here is what I love about Spiral Dynamics:

-* The theory is a practical tool.
+* It is a practical tool.
 It is meant to be of use.
 Please judge it by its practical benefits.
 It suggests concrete actions to deal with the world.

 * It helps us understand why "those" people act as they do.
 Depending on what stage you are at, the world looks very different.
 To "those" people's point of view they are not doing anything wrong.
 In fact to them it is clear that it is "us" people who are the problem!
 When we better understand people it is easier to open our hearts to them.
 And that is when real change is possible.
 You learn to stop judging people as hopelessly stupid and evil, and instead meet them from within their world view.

 * It teaches us to welcome all parts of ourselves.
 Even the parts that we resist.
 Especially those.

 * It sets a concrete goal for where we need to go.
-We ultimately want to rediscover the wisdom , the world will be transformed in an instant.
+If everyone was at the highest stage, the world would be transformed in an instant.

 * It is circular (in a spiral way).
 The later stages circle right back to where we started.
 To where we need to go again.